 There’s also eustress which is defined as a type of positive stress, like riding a roller coaster or watching a scary movie.
 This type, when experienced in moderation, can help manage other types of bad stress.

 Self-care can be a good way of preventing many different types of stress that people experience.
-It’s important to understand that self-care can look different for everyone, so try not to be hard on yourself if your forms of self-care don’t match up with others.
+If you take a look at Activated You reviews you’ll see that self-care can look different for everyone, so try not to be hard on yourself if your forms of self-care don’t match up with others.